 The basic mechanical process of milling, also known as grinding, granulating, comminuting, etc., is generally used either:

-A) to break apart clumps or agglomerates– that may have developed during storage, transportation, or handling of a given material without altering the average/mean size of the particles which make up the material, a process often referred to as deagglomeration;
+- A) to break apart clumps or agglomerates– that may have developed during storage, transportation, or handling of a given material without altering the average/mean size of the particles which make up the material, a process often referred to as deagglomeration;

-B) to reduce the average/mean size of the particles in a given material, also known as particle size reduction.
+- B) to reduce the average/mean size of the particles in a given material, also known as particle size reduction.

 A typical Fluid Air milling system consists of an inlet, chamber with rotor, screen, and an outlet.
 The particle size distribution generated is dependent upon the speed of the rotor, rotor type, screen hole size and the feed rate of the product.

 All of these parameters are critical and will affect the end particle distribution.